Back

 • Enter/review match events and confirm the match report

-• Enter and update unavailabilities
+• Manage unavailabilities

 • Receive push notifications regarding relevant match updates